michielvandijk/mapspamc_mwi/README.md

 Note that it takes up to several hours to run the models, in particular when a resolution of 30 arc seconds is selected.
-The table below presents the model dimensions and model running time using a machine with an Intel(R) Xeon(R) E-2276M CPU @ 2.81 GHz processor and 32 GB RAM, GAMS Distribution 49.3.0 and R version 4.5.1.
+The table below presents the model dimensions and model running time using a machine with an AMD Ryzen 7 PRO 7840U w/ Radeon 780M Graphics 3.30 GHz processor and 64 GB RAM, GAMS Distribution 49.3.0 and R version 4.5.1.

 |  | Cross-entropy | Fitness score |
 |----|----|----|